 You must ensure that you aim for the dado’s exact width that will fit the mating wood.
 Failure to do this will defeat the purpose of a dado in a bookshelf or cabinet design.

 Because of this, this article bears key information you need to cut a dado.
-Consequently, this key information centers around the use of a dado blade set for cutting dados.
+Consequently, this key information centers around a dado blade for cutting dados.

 Figure 1: A typical dado.